Thailand: Third COVID wave threatens plans to reopen tourism | DW | 19.04.2021

 For those working in tourism-dependent jobs, the third wave means even more months without an income and using more money set aside for retirement.

-"I have not earned a single baht since the start of the pandemic, but since I don't have a family of my own, it's been quite manageable," Penluck (name changed), a 54-year-old tour guide of over three decades, told DW.
+"I have not earned a single baht since the start of the pandemic, but since I don't have a family of my own, it's been quite manageable," Penluck, a 54-year-old tour guide of over three decades who asked to remain anonymous, told DW.

 The record number of cases and the slow pace of the vaccination campaign could undo the work that saw Thailand successfully limit local transmission of the virus and battle two waves of infections.